Einstein On: Antibiotic Resistance

 Many of the Division's studies are multidisciplinary, partnering with outstanding faculty colleagues from diverse basic and clinical departments at Einstein, including the Departments of Biochemistry, Pathology, Microbiology & Immunology, Physiology & Biophysics, Epidemiology & Population Health, Pediatric Infectious Diseases, Obstetrics & Gynecology and Women’s Health.

 Fellows and trainees are offered the unique opportunity to advance their interests by collaborating with any of the over 300 investigators of basic science laboratories inside and outside the Division.
-First-year infectious disease fellows rotate through Einstein's state-of-the-art Clinical Microbiology Laboratory led by investigators Michael H. Levi, ScD.

 The Bronx's immigrant-intensive population and Montefiore Medical Center's diverse patient mix provide a rich clinical and translational research base for a broad range of infectious disease issues including those concerning elderly people and immunocompromised patients, surgical complications, substance abuse, and infections that impose major public health burden such as such as AIDS, hepatitis, malaria, and tuberculosis.